Sunday, September 28, 2008

 I suppose that is exactly what I was doing as I sat on the exam table waiting.
 Am I forgetting the most important motivation of all?

-Nutritional Counseling webpage, Amanda reminds me that - "Yoga is not a chore.
+Upon reading advice to the relapsed, "re-asses motivation and barriers", found at a UCLA Nutritional Counseling webpage, Amanda reminds me that - "Yoga is not a chore.
 Get in touch with your genuine interest and the good sensations it brings.
 Don't objectify it into a medicine, a badge of hipness or a solution, or you risk ending up feeling forced by yourself to do it.
 That's one take."

 Point well made.
 Find the glimmer of bliss in whatever stage you currently reside.
 "The source of the universe is bliss; this is what it says in the Taittiriya Upanishad." according to Sharon Gannon.
 "When yoga practices become dry, they're never going to work; they are not going to make you ultimately happy." (as quoted in American Yoga by Carrie Schneider)